 3. Product Life Cycle Analysis

 Product life cycle analysis looks at a product’s life stages, from start to finish.
 It helps understand a product’s current stage.
 This knowledge predicts customer demand patterns.
-It guides marketing, production, and inventory decisions.
+It guides marketing, production, and inventory planning decisions.
 This method suits products with predictable life cycles.
 It helps businesses profit at every stage.

 4. Capacity Constraint Modeling

 Capacity constraint modeling checks a business’s production limits.
-It looks at how these limits affect meeting demand.
+It looks at how these limits affect meeting customer demand.
 The goal is to make demand forecasts realistic and doable.
 Such forecasts consider the resources and capacities at hand.
 For manufacturing businesses, the balance is key.
 They aim to match demand forecasts with production abilities.
 This helps prevent making too much or too little.

 5. Inventory Optimization Models